 You can still choose to skip mousekeeping.
 Disney states that “the hotel and its staff reserve the right to enter your room, even when this sign is displayed, for maintenance, safety, security or any other purpose.”
 See the pictures of the sign above.
 Disney cast members knock and announce their presence before entering.

 Some view this as a great inconvenience, but it is not as bad as you think.
 If you are in the room, be sure the sign is out and you have the manual door guard pushed over so they do not walk in on you by accident if they do not hear you, you are in the shower, etc. You can ask them to come back later, but just remember that they need to get in there no matter what.
-Bottom line is, it is a different world now and certain security measures are necessary to protect guests and cast members.
+Bottom line: This process is not going away and it is a different world now.
+Certain security measures are necessary to protect guests and cast members.